-Lighting is responsible for a significant proportion of a business’s energy use and operating costs, accounting for around 10-25% of the electricity bills for many businesses (and up to 50% for some companies).
-The good news is that energy use associated with lighting systems can be reduced by up to 80% through energy efficient lighting practices.
+Lighting is responsible for a significant proportion of a business’s energy use and operating costs, accounting for around 10–25 per cent of the electricity bills for many businesses (and up to 50 per cent for some companies).
+The good news is that energy use associated with lighting systems can be reduced by up to 80 per cent through energy efficient lighting practices.

 Switching to a more efficient lighting system such as LEDs can reduce your electricity bills while also reducing the need for costly maintenance and improving safety and conditions at your premises.

 Find out how other businesses in your sector have approached lighting upgrades that have resulted in significant cost savings – check out Sustainability Victoria's range of case studies that highlight how businesses across sectors have improved their energy efficiency through initiatives such as lighting upgrades.

 Sustainability Victoria’s Energy Efficiency Best Practice Guide to lighting is a comprehensive step-by-step guide to improving energy efficiency in lighting.
 This guide helps businesses determine the limitations of their existing systems and guides through the process towards finding the best solution in improving their existing system or designing a new system.